 A straightforward compromise to achieve bandwidth reduction is to decrease the data rate.
 By cutting bandwidth in favor of sensitivity, one has to also contend with the resulting degradation in frequency offset tolerance.
-Moreover, such narrow-band PHYs require very accurate and stable clock references (for example, a 0.5 ppm TCXO), and those elements are more costly.
-In terms of RF immunity, the effect of going narrow band is mixed, with some improvement in selectivity and blocking offset by extended exposure time to interferers due to the reduced data rate.
+Therefore, such narrow-band PHYs require very accurate and stable clock references (for example, a 0.5 ppm TCXO), and those elements are more costly.
+In terms of RF immunity, the effect of going narrow band is mixed, with some improvement in selectivity and blocking offset by extended packet time and exposure to interferers due to the reduced data rate.